NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/S/Shockguard Coil.md

 * * *

 This miniature Stasian coil talisman emits small sparks when jostled.
 It uses a combination of Stasian technology and battle magic to erupt in electricity when discharged.
 When you activate the coil, the foe takes 2d12 electricity damage (DC 27 Reflex check save).
-On a failed save, the foe is [[Conditions/Off-Guard|Off-Guard]] until the start of its next turn.
+On a failed save, the foe is [[Off-Guard|Off-Guard]] until the start of its next turn.

 *Source: Pathfinder Guns & Gears*
 *ORC*